 - Ensuring the island charging tower is in the upright position (this will forever remain up after the install as there is no longer room for it to be recessed)

-- Relocating the wiring for the charging tower inside the island further to the left.
+- Relocating the electric outlet for the charging tower inside the island further to the left to make room for the dishwasher

-- Installing a splitter on the wiring box to be able to plug in both the RV dishwasher and the charging tower
+- Plugging in a splitter to the single electric outlet to be able to plug in both the RV dishwasher and the charging tower

 - Putting the RV dishwasher in

-- Replacing all of the piping from the sinks to the P-trap using a set of drain pipes that would replace all of this and included the waste tee for the RV dishwasher drain
+- Replacing all of the piping from the sinks to the P-trap using a set of drain pipes (Amazon plumbing pack) that would replace all of this and included the waste tee for the RV dishwasher drain

 - Secure the RV dishwasher by screwing it into the cabinetry in the front